 Minecraft slime is a block/mob hybrid and bounces feverishly waiting to attack enemies.
-In fact, they search for enemies in a 16 block distance and if they don’t find any, they continue to rotate and search for players to attack.
-Failing that, they will attack either an iron or snow golem – this is useful to know when it comes to building your own Minecraft slime farm.
+In fact, they search for enemies in a 16-block distance, and if they don’t find any, they continue to rotate and search for players to attack.
+Failing that, they will attack either snow or iron golem – this is useful to know when it comes to building your own Minecraft slime farm.

 Minecraft slime are naturally found in swamps, or deep underground, depending on the light levels.
 They can swim, climb ladders, and creepily continue to move and hunt for players even when you’re not close by.
 These persistent little blocks drop a maximum of five slimeballs, depending on the size of the slime.
 If tracking down these sinister slimes isn’t something you want to spend your time on (we don’t blame you), then here’s how to build a Minecraft slime farm so you’ll be swimming in slimeballs in no time.

 Minecraft slime farm